Advice

 couple hugging in front of packing boxes

-• By reframing your priorities or looking in new market areas, you may be able to beat the competition in today’s buyer-heavy market
+• By reframing your priorities or looking in new market areas, you may be able to beat the competition in today’s lower-inventory market.

 Bidding wars.
 All-cash deals.
 Your dream house going to “contingent” before you’ve even opened the new listing email alert.